Real-time adaptive quantum error correction by model-free multi-agent learning: Reinforcement-learning background

-for all states $x\in \mathcal{X}$ and policies $\pi_i \in \Pi_i$.
-The learning process for each agent is conducted in isolation, without direct access to the internal states or gradients of other agents, as in standard independent learners \cite{Tan1997MultiAgentRL, MARL-dyn}.
-However, unlike fully parallel training, agents are trained sequentially: the first agent is trained first, and its learned policy is fixed and used to simulate the environment for training the next agent, and so on.
-As a result, each agent incorporates the behavior of the preceding agents into its learning process.
-If every training succeed to the optimal solution it can be proven that the agents converge to the \emph{Nash equilibrium} where each agent's policy $\pi^*_i$ is the best response to the others agents' policy $\mathbf{\pi}_{-i}^*$ such that $ V^i_{\pi_i^*, \mathbf{\pi}_{-i}^*} \geq V^i_{\pi_i, \mathbf{\pi}_{-i}^*}$ holds true for every state $x \in \mathcal{X}$ and all policies $\pi_i \in \Pi_i$.
-This sequential procedure leads to a form of cumulative policy composition, where the joint behavior emerges through the progressive integration of individual agent policies.
+The learning process for each agent is conducted in isolation, without direct access to the internal states or gradients of other agents, as in standard independent learners~\cite{Tan1997MultiAgentRL, MARL-dyn}.
+Agents are trained sequentially: once an agent satisfies its training objective, its policy is frozen and used to simulate the environment for the next agent.
+If an agent fails to satisfy its objective, training is restarted for that agent until the condition is met.
+Each agent therefore incorporates the behavior of all preceding agents into its learning process.
+This sequential procedure yields a composed joint policy